ssciwr/faunanet/doc/source/basic_design.md

-# Basic design of Faunanetlab
+# Basic design of faunanet-lab
+Because the rest of the documentation is relatvely technical, it makes sense to first give an overview over the basic ideas behind `faunanet-lab`'s design.
-`Faunanetlab` has been developed in a scientific context, and thus strives to adhere to scientific principles in its implementation.
+`faunanet-lab` has been developed in a scientific context, and thus it strive to by default produce reproducible and well documented results.

 ## Analysis in batches
-Each time `Faunanetlab` is started, a new folder is created in the configured output folder, which uses the current date and time as folder name, according to the format `yymmdd_hhMMss`.
-In this folder, all analysis results will be written that are created until the current watcher process stops.
+Each time `faunanet-lab` is started, a new folder is created in the configured output folder, which uses the current date and time as folder name, according to the format `yymmdd_hhMMss`.
+In this folder, all analysis results will be written until the current watcher process stops again.
 When it is started up again, a new such folder is created.
-Each 'run' of `Faunanetlab` hence corresponds to a batch of input files which area analyzed with a particular machine learning model configured with a particular set of parameters. `Faunanetlab` always bundles the configuration file that contains the name of the used machine learning model and the parameters used for running the model and prepocessing the data together with the results and stores them in all together in the same folder.
+Each 'run' of `faunanet-lab` hence corresponds to a batch of input files which area analyzed with a particular machine learning model configured with a particular set of parameters.

-Each csv-file that contains analysis results contains the input filename in its filename.
-In this way, it is always documented how certain results where obtained and from where.
+`faunanet-lab` always bundles the configuration file that contains all its parameters together with the results and stores them together in the same folder.

-Every time the machine learning model is exchanged or the `Faunanetlab` process is restarted, a new batch will be created in a new folder.
+Every time the machine learning model is exchanged or the `faunanet-lab` process is restarted, a new batch will be created in a new folder.
-Additionally, methods are provided that ensure data consistency even when the watcher process is shut down or crashes unexpectedly, such that analysis data is not lost.
+Additionally, methods are provided that can be used to ensure data consistency even when the watcher process is shut down or crashes unexpectedly, such that analysis data is not lost.
 After a number of restarts and/or model exchanges, you will end up with a folder structure like this:
 ```
-Faunanetlab_output
+faunanet-lab_output
   240510_150322 # batch 1
     results_file1.csv
     results_file2.csv
     ...
     results_fileM.csv
     config.yml # configuration with which the results where created.
-    missings.txt # list of files that have been reanalyzed to ensure data consistency
+    missings.txt # list of files that have been reanalyzed to ensure data consistency.
+Call `clean_up` to do this explicitly.

   240511_080343 # batch 2
     results_file1.csv